 With the increasing use of the venue for concerts and the growth of the Australian Open, the need for expansion became obvious.

-Stage 2, a $23 million project that effectively doubled the size of Melbourne Park, was ready for the 1996 Australian Open.
+Stage Two, a $23 million project that effectively doubled the size of Melbourne Park, was ready for the 1996 Australian Open.
 Changes to the venue included two new show courts – one seating 3,000 and the other 800, a magnificent function centre that can seat up to 1800, eight additional Rebound Ace match courts, additional car parking for 500 cars, and Garden Square.

 Built on the old Jolimont railway yards, Garden Square, the central lawn area on which the public could congregate, relax and watch the huge video screen at the Australian Open, has proved extremely popular.

-The first ever National Basketball League game at Melbourne Park was on 3 April 1992 with Melbourne Tigers beating Canberra 112-104.
+The first ever National Basketball League game at Melbourne Park was on 3 April 1992 with Melbourne Tigers (since renamed United) beating Canberra 112-104.
 Tigers' new import Lanard Copeland had an immediate impact on his debut with 27 points the 4th quarter – still an NBL record for the final term.
 Basketball exploded during this time in Melbourne with the two Melbourne Park tenants (South East Melbourne Magic and Tigers) facing off for the 1992 title, as they did again in 1996 and 1997, and at least one Melbourne team featured in every League Grand Final between 1991 and 2000.

 A packed stadium of 15,366 watched the Magic and the Tigers in 1996.